tbrunetti/Rosalind_HPC/Using_Containers.md

 1. Ensure results are reproducible between and users and systems
 2. Version control of software
 3. Install and pre-compile OS and Software of your choosing without having to have root/administrative access to install software globally on the host system
+4. Containers are mobile and portable between systems and users

 <div class="paragraph"><p><br>